andrealacamera/myapp_react3/README.md

 ## Final remarks
 For further details and examples, see the Redux/Redux Toolkit/RTKQuery/ documentation, and in particular [this example](https://redux-toolkit.js.org/rtk-query/usage/examples#authentication).

+If the server does not respond (or send an error status code), you can include some additional information to the response.
+See [here](https://redux-toolkit.js.org/rtk-query/usage/customizing-queries#adding-meta-information-to-queries) for more details.

 ### Folder structure
 In more complicated projects, file structure organization is very important in order to save every file in the "rigth place".
 Most Redux developers tend to use: